-12.04 Decision making by overview and scrutiny committees
+12.04 Decision making by the Review Committee

-Overview and scrutiny committees will follow the Overview and Scrutiny Procedures Rules set out in Part 4 of this Constitution when considering any matter.
+The Review Committee will follow the Overview and Scrutiny Procedure Rules set out in Part 4 of this Constitution when considering any matter.

-12.05 Decision making by other committees and sub-committees established by this Council
+12.05 Decision making by other Committees and sub-Committees established by this Council

-Subject to Article 12.06, other Council committees and sub-committees will follow those parts of the Council Procedures Rules set out in Part 4 of this Constitution as apply to them.
+Subject to Article 12.06, other Council Committees and Sub-Committees will follow those parts of the Council Procedures Rules set out in Part 4 of this Constitution as apply to them.